How to Start a Blog with Squarespace (2019)

 I love blogging with Squarespace because it’s really intuitive.
 Most of the stuff in this pop-up is pretty self-explanatory.
 Eg “Enter Post Title…” well, go ahead and enter your post title there!

-The big blank space to write is where you put your actual post content.
+The big blank space where is says “write here…” is where you put your actual post content.
 The cool thing here is that you can actually put much more than text, you can add any blocks anywhere in the blog post like images, videos, audio.
 Just click on the little line that shows up and choose a block from the list that pops up!
 (I’ll go into a bit more depth on how to actually visually design your blog posts later in this post)

 You can see at the bottom there are some more options.